ruiha-harawira/lost-and-found-/README.md

 The mobile responsiveness is also being handled by some neat JS and Bulma classes, be sure to incorporate that view in your project goals!

+SCSS files are included in client/styles.
+Make sure you define your own CSS in these files too, as the files in the public folder (styles.css & styles.css.map) are generated from these .scss files (just like the bundle.js & bundle.js.map are generated from your component files) and will be overwritten.

 ## User Stories

 ### MVP